FanHoozy/OS-notes/c_language/Calling_convention.md

 ```
 ### call and ret
 CALL pushes the return address onto the stack and transfers control to a procedure.
 RET pops the return address off the stack and returns control to that location.
+call and ret use the stack and the IP register.
+Remember the IP register always hold the address of the next instruction to be executed.

 ```c
 int sub(int n, int m)